burhanloey/youtube-decompile/README.md

 # youtube-decompile

-Decompile/split long Youtube videos using timestamps from comment.
+Decompile/split long YouTube videos using timestamps from comment.

 ## See it live